kokako-2016/kokako-2016/ee/hikurangi-schaverien-kaa/2-reflection.md

 What could I have done to improve?

-I could have dug a little deeper into the resources and gotten a bit more learning out of the process.
+I could have dug a little deeper into the resources and gotten a bit more learning out of the process!